As an Amazon Associate I earn from qualifying purchases.

 11. Work on Projects that Bring in Extra Income

 There are so many things you can do on a homestead to bring in extra money that you have more time for in the winter.
 My favorites are blogging and planning for my seedling sale.
-But you can refurbish used furniture to sell, or other woodworking projects like signs, birdhouses, etc. You can take the time to learn new skills, like how to make your own goat's milk soap to sell in the local farmers market for a profit when summer rolls around or start a store on Etsy.
+But you can refurbish used furniture to sell, or other woodworking projects like signs, birdhouses, etc. You can take the time to learn new skills, like how to make your own goat's milk soap or other bath products such as bath melts or bath soaks to sell in the local farmers market for a profit when summer rolls around or start a store on Etsy.

-13. Make Your Own Herbal Remedies or Cleaning Supplies
+13. Make Your Own Herbal Remedies, Bath Products or Cleaning Supplies

-Winter is the perfect time to learn how to make herbal remedies, tinctures, bath products, scrubs, lotions or balms.
+Winter is the perfect time to learn how to make herbal remedies, tinctures, bath products such as bath melts or bath soaks, scrubs, lotions or balms.
 These are also great ideas for selling too if you have a passion for it.
 You can also make your own laundry detergent, soap, and cleaning sprays using simple things like vinegar and citrus peels or pine needles.